Tail Analysis without Parametric Models: A Worst-case Perspective: Numerical Examples

 In summary, Tables \ref{Tab:robustnessOptim}, \ref{Tab:robustnessOptim2} and \ref{Tab:robustnessGPD} show the pros and cons of our worst-case approach and GPD fitting.
 GPD is on average closer to the true target quantity, but its confidence upper bound can fall short of the prescribed coverage probability (in fact, only between $37$ to $62\%$ of the time it covers the truth in Table \ref{Tab:robustnessGPD}).
 On the other hand, our approach gives a reasonably tight upper bound when the interval in consideration (i.e. $[c,d]$) is close to the threshold $a$, and tends to be more conservative far out.
 This is a drawback, but sensibly so, given that the uncertainty of extrapolation increases as it gets farther away from what is known.

 Both our worst-case approach and GPD fitting require choosing a threshold parameter.
 In GPD fitting, it is important to choose a threshold parameter high enough so that the GPD becomes a valid model.
 GPD fitting, however, is difficult for a small data set when the lack of data prohibits choosing a high threshold.
-On the other hand, the threshold in our worst-case approach can be chosen much higher, because our method relies on the data below the threshold, not above it.
+On the other hand, the threshold in our worst-case approach can be chosen much higher, because our method relies on the data below or close to the threshold, but not those far above it.